ARE YOU HEARING ANIMAL NOISES IN THE ATTIC?

 Raccoons in the attic can make several different noises.
 Most raccoon noises in the attic occur at night in the evenings and early mornings when the raccoon goes out to find food and water and then returns in the early morning.
 Even what time of year can determine what type of an attic noise you might be hearing from a raccoon.

 When a raccoon enters an attic for the first time, the noise can range from a slight "thump" to what sounds almost like a tornado tearing your roof off.
-We have seen on many occasions, basketball size holes in brand new roofs that were tore open in less than an hour by a raccoon that wants into the attic.
+We have seen on many occasions, basketball size holes in brand new roofs torn open in less than an hour by a raccoon that wants into the attic.
 This is usually in the spring when a female raccoon is about to give birth and needs a den location in a hurry.
 We have also had customers call and tell us that when a raccoon was ripping open the louver end vent of their home, the noises from the attic was as if someone was breaking into their house.
 Other times raccoons on their initial entry into a customer's attic will push up the soffit where the roof and eave come together.
 This noise in the attic is a very slight "thumping" noise, and many customer don't even know they even have animal in their attic because they think it was possibly just something outside that made the noise.
 Once a raccoon gets into an attic, several noises can be heard at different times of the year.
 In December and January raccoons typically will breed.
 The noises that are heard in the attic at this time of year may sound like animals are fighting in the attic.
 This is the noise that raccoons make when the are breeding.
 Later on in the spring you may hear "chattering" noises in the attic.
 This is the sound that is heard from baby raccoons.
 When baby raccoons begin to move around you may start hearing a lot of these chattering noises in the attic sometimes even in the middle of the day..

 SQUIRREL NOISES IN THE ATTIC